gmankab/galaxy_frontend/docs/contributing.md

 - do not push to `main` branch, use `dev` branch
 - commits should be as small as possible
 - 10 little commits are better then 1 big commit
+- we don't use docker, we use podman only

 ## important files